 Adobe Illustrator AI format is the preferred format for importing Illustrator artwork into InDesign.
 AI format works better than EPS for a variety of reasons.
 You must use AI format if you wish to manipulate the Illustrator layers in InDesign.

 Choose File > Save As.
 Choose Adobe Illustrator (AI) for the file format, and then click the Save button.

 Fill in the Illustrator Options dialog as shown below, and then click the OK button.
-The file must be saved as an Illustrator CS3 or Illustrator CS4 file, and the Create PDF Compatible File option must be selected.
+You can choose a later version of Illustrator, of course, but the Create PDF Compatible File option must be selected.

 A Place PDF dialog will appear on your screen.
 You may think, "Huh?
 I'm not placing a PDF, I'm placing an Illustrator (AI) file."
 Actually, InDesign sees this AI file as a PDF file.